Kitware/QuickView/docs/setup/for_end_users.md

    ```
    Explanation: in order to facilitate frequent iterations between our
    developers on the software and science sides, only major releases with
-   two-digit version numbers like 1.0, 1.1 etc. are signed and notarized using
+   two-part version numbers like 1.0, 1.1 etc. are signed and notarized using
    Kitware's Apple Developer ID.
    Hence the command provided above is needed for intermediate releases,
    so that after download, the macOS Gatekeeper will not block the app.